MoserMichael/githubapitools/README.md

 Note that you need to set the organization (-o option) in the case of a private repository.

+This program assumes that the environment GITHUB_TOKEN is exported (github access token of the current user) Requires the following pip packages: PyGithub websocket-client

-This program allows you to do some sword fighting, while the continuous integration build is going on ;-(
+This program allows you to do some sword fighting, while the continuous integration build is going on ;-)

-This program assumes that the environment GITHUB_TOKEN is exported, and that it has the token of the current user.
-This program assumes the github api to be installed - pip install python-github-api

 Push or update a pull request and wait for the continuous integration build to complete:
   --new-pr, -n          create new pull request (default: False)